 Then I added a challenging twist.
 I called out a number and he would try to hit that stair with the beanbag.

 Eventually, he was calling numbers for himself and trying to hit his own targets.

 He played this number learning game for a very long time!

 Every time he walked up the stairs to collect the beanbags we would count the steps: one, two, three, four, five.

 He still stumbled a few times, saying 6 instead of 5, but by the end he was correcting himself.
 I bet after playing this game a few more times, Benjamin will get the hang of it!

 Leaving these numbers on the stairs is a great way to practice counting each day too.

-We sure like to keep things simple, and I must say it just doesn’t get much simpler than this one.
+We sure like to keep things simple, and I must say it just doesn’t get much simpler than this bean bag number toss.